 A college student ID card is issued to students when they enroll in college courses for the first time.
-Student ID cards will be received during Early/Middle College Kickoff.
 Students are expected to carry their college student ID card with them while on campus.
 Students can use their card to enter most events on campus and the computer labs and other student services.